New Car Insurance Grace Period: How Long Do You Have to Add a Car to Your Policy?

 • Same-day policy update recommended

 Adding a new car means you're growing your household fleet.
 Your insurer will temporarily extend coverage, but the level of that coverage depends on your existing policy — if you only carry liability on your other vehicles, that's likely all that will carry over.
-If you have full coverage car insurance, your new car typically inherits that broader protection.
+If you have full coverage on your current vehicle, your new car typically inherits that broader protection.

 Pincher's Pro Tip